Constipation in dogs is defined as difficulty in passing stool or an inability to do so over an extended period of time.

 - Repeated attempts to defecate without success

-- Hard, small balls of feces that are expelled in pain
+- Hard, small stool balls that are passed with pain

-- Pseudodiarrhea, in which blood and mucus are forced past while feces remain stuck in the intestines
+- Pseudodiarrhea, where blood and mucus are forced out while the stool remains stuck in the intestines

-Constipation in dogs can occur for a variety of reasons.
-These can be caused by feeding errors, stress or lack of exercise, as well as medical conditions.
+Constipation in dogs can occur for various reasons.
+These can be caused by feeding errors, stress, lack of exercise, or medical conditions.

-Some of the most common non-medical causes of constipation in dogs include:
+Some of the most common non-medical causes of constipation in dogs are:

 - Excessive consumption of bones